 The average aquatic invertebrate density in Upper Competition Creek has varied from 0.5 invertebrates/m3 in 2019 to 14.9 invertebrates/m3 in 2001 (Figure 4).
 The percent Chironomidae was highest in 2014 and 2019, but in 2000 and 2016 the EPT was higher than Chironomidae (Figure 5).
+The EPT was composed of mayflies and stoneflies with very few or no caddisflies.
 Taxa richness varied from 12 to 22 taxa per site over the sample years (Figure 6).

 Figure 4.
-Average aquatic invertebrate density (±1 SD), in Upper Competition Creek.
+Average aquatic invertebrate density ±1 SD in Upper Competition Creek.

 Figure 5.
-Percent Chironomidae and EPT, in Upper Competition Creek.
+Percent Chironomidae and EPT in Upper Competition Creek.